alpsayin/wpasupplicantconf/README.md

  - If you do reload without writing first, you'll lose any changes.
  - And if you do write before reloading, you'll lose the external changes.

-The wrapper above always reloads before any operation.
-More IO at the expense of *almost* atomic access to wpa_supplicant.
+The wrapper above always reloads before any operation. *almost* atomic access to wpa_supplicant at the expense of more IO.
 Example code below:
 ```python
 wifi = WpaSupplicantConf.default()  # same as WpaSupplicantConf.from_file('/etc/wpa_supplicant/wpa_supplicant.conf')